 Whether you are purchasing a new property or considering changing services providers, it is important to consider the efficiencies of using the same firm for leasing and property management services.

 At AQUILA we have managed and leased dozens of properties.
-We offer integrated leasing and management services and have seen first hand the benefits to having leasing and management handled by the same firm.
+We offer integrated leasing and management services and have seen firsthand the benefits of having leasing and management handled by the same firm.
 Our leasing teams have also worked with other property management firms and with landlords who have their own in-house property management.
 While we’ve seen successful results in all these scenarios, we have heard from many owners that using integrated services that it makes their lives easier.

 Here are the four key reasons our clients say they prefer to use the same firm for leasing and property management: